biosails/pheniqs/docs/quickstart.md

 >**Example 1.1** Declaring an input read that is [split](glossary.html#split_file_layout) over three gzip compressed FASTQ files.
 Since the file paths do not start with `/` they are considered [relative](glossary.html#relative_path) and resolved against the current working directory.
 If you specify `base input url` paths are resolved relative to that directory path.
 [Absolute file paths](glossary.html#absolute_path) ignore `base input url`.
 {: .example}

+Notice that the order of the paths in the array is not just telling Pheniqs where to find the files but actually defines the enumerated segments of the input read.
+When reading the [split](glossary.html#split_file_layout) read layout in this example that just means Pheniqs will read one segment from each input file.
+But if the same 3 segment input reads were [interleaved](glossary.html#interleaved_file_layout) into one file, you would list the same file path 3 times to tell Pheniqs that every 3 records in that file form a single sequence read with 3 segments.

 **Example 1.1** is already a complete and valid Pheniqs configuration file!
 Since we have not yet specified any output or manipulation instructions, reads are simply interleaved to the default [stdout](glossary.html#standard_stream) in SAM format.
 If you execute it you will get the following output on stdout:

 >```